 Us Brits are proud of our not-so-little island!
 From the beauty of the Cotswolds, the magnificence of Edinburgh to the quaint charm of Tenby in stunning Wales, there are loads of spots to explore.
 This is no more true when looking at places to visit on a British road trip.

-There are so many beautiful places to visit on your British road trip that it can be hard to single out which ones you absolute have to see.
-Here are the key places you have to include when exploring the breadth and depths of Britain.
+Honestly, there are so many iconic and easily some of the places to visit on a British road trip that you’ll be spoilt for choice.
+That it can be hard to single out which ones you absolutely have to see.

-Windsor is home to one of the most iconic Royal residences after Buckingham Palace!
-Windsor Castle is a must-see sight when exploring Britain.
-Only 30 minutes from Heathrow airport, it can even be a perfect place to explore on a long stop over between flights.
+Only 30 minutes from Heathrow airport, it can even be a perfect place to explore on a long stopover between flights.

 6.)
 The Cotswolds

 The rolling hills, picturesque town and beautiful history makes this area of outstanding natural beauty a perfect place to explore over a day or two.

 Whist visiting the Cotswolds, don’t forget to include these impressive places and perhaps even stay in a historic Royal home.
 It really is one of the best places to visit on a British road trip and is perfectly suited to exploring by car.

 The capital city of Scotland, Edinburgh, is one of my favourite cities to explore in Britain!

 Spend a few days discovering the old town as well as its new town that’s totally different.
 Oh, and of course, try some haggis, too!

 Take some time to go for a jaunt along Princes Street and visit its world-famous castle that sits on an extinct volcano.